 See our handy brew guides here.

-No, the equipment for k-cup manufacturing is incredibly expensive and because of that we would have to send our roasted coffee off to another ma to be fulfilled.
+No, for k-cup manufacturing we would have to send our roasted coffee off to another manufacturer to be fulfilled.
 This alone would take away from the freshness that we highly value.
 K-cups are also not environmentally friendly despite the recycle forms.
 If you have a k-cup machine, we recommend using reusable filters filled with Kivu Lake or Kira Ikawa!

 Fair Trade-certification model—which pays producers an above market “fair trade” price provided they meet specific labor, environmental, and production standards.

 Fair Trade certification requires expensive fees that would take away from our farmers.
 Fairtrade Minimum Price of US $1.40 per pound for washed Arabica coffee sold on Fairtrade terms (30 cents more if organic), plus an extra 20 cents per pound Fairtrade Premium to invest as they see fit, 5 cents of which is dedicated to productivity and quality investments.

 Through our model of Collaborative Trade, we take direct and fair trade one step further by investing in community projects such as water, orphan care, nutrition, medical care and job skills.

 No, this is yet another expensive certification.
 However we are a member of the Specialty Coffee Association of America.
 We also work directly with the farmers so we can ensure a higher level of quality control over each bean.